The Leading Provider of Online Consultation, Legal Services, Education and Training

 Child Custody Cases

-Legal Framework of Child Custody in India
+Legal Framework of Child Custody Cases in India

 • The Guardians and Wards Act, 1890: This is the secular law governing child custody and guardianship for all religions.
 It comes into effect when all the personal laws are silent or the court feels it essential to prioritize a child's well-being.
 Section 7 of the Act allows for the appointment of a guardian for a minor child, ensuring the well-being of the minor child is the priority.
-Section 25 of the Act allows a guardian to seek custody of the child if someone illegally holds back the child from the real guardian.
+Section 25 of the Act allows a guardian to seek custody of the child if someone is illegally withholding the child from the guardian.

 • Protection of Women from Domestic Violence Act, 2005: Section 21 of the Act allows the court to provide the mother with interim custody of a child in the case that she is a victim of domestic violence.
 This provision safeguards the health and safety of a child in dangerous circumstances.
 To protect a child from an abusive environment, courts may provide interim custody orders under this Act.
-Generally, later decided by family or civil courts.

 • The Parsi Marriage and Divorce Act, 1936: Applicable to Parsis.
-Allows custody to be determined during proceedings of divorce with an acknowledgment of the welfare of the child.
-Generally, the Guardians and Wards Act, 1890, abides by similar principles.
+Section 49 of the Act allows custody to be determined during divorce proceedings, with consideration for the welfare of the child.
+Generally, in custody matters, the Guardians and Wards Act, 1890, is applied, which follows a similar child-centered approach..

 • Juvenile Justice (Care and Protection of Children) Act, 2015: Applicable to every community.
 When a child is neglected or parentless, or when there is an unavailability of any other legal guardian, the JJ Act comes into effect.
-For the best interest of the child, guardians or adoptive parents may be granted custody of the child under the JJ Act.
-This law has been amended to deliver a remedial, child-centric focus, especially when the child’s biological parents are unable to provide for them.
+In the best interest of the child, guardians or adoptive parents may be granted custody of the child under the JJ Act.
+This law has been amended to deliver a remedial, child-centric focus, especially when the child's biological parents are unable to provide for them.

 Types of Custody